Towards the quantization of the non-relativistic D2-brane in the Pure Spinor Formalism: Conclusions

 \section{Conclusions}

-In this paper we treated the non-relativistic IIA D2 brane in the framework of the pure spinor formalism \cite {JH}.
-We derived the fermionic constraints corresponding to the rescaled fermionic coordinates.
+This paper is the first attempt to extend the application of the pure spinor formalism to non-relativistic systems with kappa symmetry expecting to draw some conclusions for the general case as well.
+This can very useful especially in cases where it is difficult to solve the pure spinor constraints in the general case.
+We treated the non-relativistic IIA D2 brane in the framework of this formalism \cite {JH} and we derived the fermionic constraints corresponding to the rescaled fermionic coordinates.
 We introduced two commuting spinor fields each one corresponding to a fermionic coordinate.
 The nilpotency of the BRST charge leads to a set of constraints for the two spinor fields including pure spinor constraints.
 Nontrivial solutions are found for the spinor field $\lambda_{+}$ which corresponds to the fermionic coordinate $\theta_{+}$.
-It is interesting to note that the solution for the spinor field $\lambda_{-}$ corresponding to $\theta_{-}$ which, according to the proof given in \cite{GPR} constitutes a gauge degree of freedom, is the trivial one.
-Thus, we can set $\theta- =0$ without loss of generality.
-This study can be performed for more general manifolds and for 11 dimensions as well.
-We would like to finally mention that the treatment of the relativistic Dp-brane in the framework of pure spinor formalism has been reported in \cite {AG}.
+It is interesting to note that this solution can be written as the sum of two pure spinors $\lambda_{1+}=P_+\lambda_+$ and $\lambda_{2+}=P_-\lambda_+$ where $P_\pm= \frac{1}{2}(1\pm\Gamma_0\Gamma_1\Gamma_2)$.
+The solution for the spinor field $\lambda_{-}$ corresponding to $\theta_{-}$ which, according to the proof given in \cite{GPR} constitutes a gauge degree of freedom, is the trivial one.
+So for example the expression of the BRST charge for $\theta_{-}$= 0 in the Schr\"odinger representation is given by $Q=\int d^2\sigma[-i(\lambda_{1+}+\lambda_{2+})^\alpha\frac{\partial}{\partial \theta_{+}^\alpha} + 2T_{NR}\epsilon_{ijk}(\bar{\theta}_{+}\Gamma^{i}\lambda_{1+})\partial_{1}x^{j}\partial_{2}x^{k}]$.
+Cohomological issues concerning the BRST charge are currently under investigation \cite {BF},\cite {MAX},\cite {Xu}, \cite {AXU}.
+This study can also be performed for more general manifolds and for general dimensions as well.
+We would like to finally mention that the treatment of the relativistic Dp-brane in the framework of the pure spinor formalism has been reported in \cite {AG}.